bytelord81/msaccess_camera_capture/README.md

-# msaccess_camera_capture
+# Access camera capture

-MS Access camera capture app.
+This is an application that I wrote in VBA (Access) whose task is to take a picture from the camera and save it to disk.